 How was parenting like for this working mother?
-With three kids in tow, aged 5 to 9 years old, we spoke to Shee Hock Ai Ling, Director of KindyROO Singapore Pte Ltd on her parenting struggles and reflections in this three part interview series.
+With three kids in tow, aged 5 to 9 years old, we spoke to Shee Hock Ai Ling, Director of KindyROO Singapore Pte Ltd on her parenting struggles and reflections in this three-part interview series.

 When you had your first child, what was the biggest challenge or uncertainty you faced?

 The lack of information and the difficulty in getting the very limited information makes my task as a first time mother extremely difficult and traumatizing.
 I was never given professional advice on how to care for my newborn.
-I had gone through pre-natal classes from the hospital but the program focus mainly on health and delivery, not on brain development.
+I had gone through pre-natal classes from the hospital but the program focuses mainly on health and delivery, not on brain development.
 The Pediatricians also focused mainly on health issues and brain development, neuro physical integration was never a focus.

 I did not do any tummy time with my son, and he has very low muscle tone.
 I also did not understand how muscle tone could lead to learning difficulties until much later when he missed all his milestones.
 That is when I start to understand a bit of these issues and look for early intervention program.
 However, even getting these programs are big challenges as some therapists are simply too narrow in their scope of work and were not able to really understand my son’s issues.